Richard Rice (theologian)

-T. Richard Rice (born 1944) is an American Seventh-day Adventist theologian and author.
-He is a leading proponent of "open theism".
-As of 2007 he is professor of theology and philosophy of religion at Loma Linda University in California.
+Thomas Richard "Rick" Rice (born 1944) is an American, Seventh-day Adventist theologian and author.
+A leading proponent of "open theism", Rice is professor emeritus of theology and philosophy of religion at Loma Linda University in California.

 Biography

 Rice received an M.Div. degree from Andrews University in 1969, and an MA and Ph.D. in Christian theology from the University of Chicago in 1972 and 1974, respectively.
 He taught at La Sierra University, in Riverside, California until 1998, moving then to Loma Linda University, where he was (until his retirement July 2020) a Professor of Religion in the areas of Theology and Philosophy of Religion.
 He has served as a church pastor.

 Open theism

 Rice introduced the term "open theism" in his 1980 book The Openness of God: The Relationship of Divine Foreknowledge and Human Free Will.
 The book was published by Seventh-day Adventist publisher Review and Herald, but proved controversial within the church and was not reprinted.
 Later, evangelical Clark Pinnock contacted Rice to convey his deep appreciation of the book, and gave it a positive review.
 It was republished by Pinnock's publisher Bethany House under the title God's Foreknowledge & Man's Free Will.
 In 1994, Rice and other theologians contributed to the book The Openness of God: A Biblical Challenge to the Traditional Understanding of God, which was edited by Pinnock.

 David Larson has claimed, "although it may seem new to some, in less detailed forms the basics of “Open Theism” have been taught at Loma Linda University for about fifty years [as of 2007], beginning at least as early as long-time professor Jack W. Provonsha."